 The Government response has varied from country to country; varying from complete lockdowns, air travel bans, school closures and the postponements of major sporting events.
 Yesterday, the UK Government made the decision against widespread school closures, but the move has attracted some criticism.

-For updates on coronavirus in schools follow our live blog here.
 This blog post explains what the EDLounge Group can do for you during the crisis.

 Temporary school closures